- Get outside!

 Over the years, thousands of children have learned to hunt, fish and appreciate the natural world through their experiences at Barry Conservation Camp.

-Capital improvements: Campers are enjoying a new covered shooting range and pavilion, built with donated materials and labor.
-Upgrades are planned for the archery area.
-One goal is to build a covered screened-in programming area next to the dining hall will give us additional dining capacity and space for small group instruction.
-Additional landscaping is needed for the main camp area.
-Your donations to the Barry Camp Fund can help make all this happen!
+Capital improvements: Campers are enjoying a covered shooting range and pavilion built with donated materials and labor.
+We hope to build a covered screened-in programming area next to the dining hall, giving us additional dining capacity and space for small group instruction.
+Your donations to the Barry Camp Fund can secure the camp's future and help us make these and other improvements.

 Partnership with 4-H: Barry camp is operated by Fish and Game in partnership with 4-H through UNH Cooperative Extension.
 Programs include education in the shooting sports, hunting, fishing, camping and other outdoor skills.